arey0pushpa/Dependent-types-ML0-Pi/README.md

 ---------------------------------------------
 Thanks :

 Prof Raghavan for the Help specially type checking example.
-Prof Dsuza for alalowing me to attend the course and rest of students for tolerating me.
+Prof Deepak.D for alallowing me to attend the course and rest of the students for tolerating me.